Monitoring the condition of the mother during the first stage of labour

 - Blood loss, e.g. placenta praevia, abruptio placentae or rupture of the uterus.

-1-19 Where must abnormalities in the mother’s general condition be recorded?
+1-19 Where must abnormalities in the patient’s general condition be recorded?

-If the general condition of the woman becomes abnormal, this must be noted in the appropriate space at the bottom of the partogram as shown in figure 1-1.
+If the general condition of the patient becomes abnormal, this must be noted in the appropriate space at the bottom of the partogram as shown in figure 1-1.

 Assessing the temperature